Viking Park: Stadium Facilities

-The $6m complex consists of two grounds, the main ground with the 1,000-seat grand stand and the training ground.
+The $6 million complex has two fields: a training field and a main field with a 1,000-seat grand stand.
 State of the art lighting lights up both the main ground and the training ground with the lighting for the main ground meeting TV broadcast requirements and the lighting for the training ground meeting Super Rugby training requirements.
 There are six large dressing room sheds, first-aid medical room for strapping and massage, canteen, numerous storage facilities and state of the art training equipment for scrum work and contact drills as well as a baseball diamond.
 There is direct access to the Vikings Erindale Club from the venue.

 Primary Use

-Viking Park is primarily used as a Rugby Union venue with primary tennents Tuggeranong Vikings playing their home matches in the ACTRU Premier Division and Canberra Vikings playing in the National Rugby Championship (NRC).
-In the summer months it is converted into a baseball park and serves as the home venue for the highly successful Tuggeranong Vikings Baseball Club.
+Viking Park is primarily used as a rugby union venue with primary tenants Tuggeranong Vikings playing their home matches in the ACTRU Premier Division and Canberra Vikings playing in the National Rugby Championship (NRC).
+In the summer months, it is converted into a baseball park and serves as the home venue for the highly successful Tuggeranong Vikings Baseball Club.

 Events History

-2006 Tri-Nations Training Camp
+2006 Tri-Nations training camp

 In 2006, the Wallabies used the ground in preparation for an upcoming game in the Tri Nations against New Zealand.
 They held an open training session on 10 August 2006 at Viking Park.
 As part of the training camp, Australia 'A' played a match at Viking Park against Tonga U18s on August 15, 2006.